 4. Get the right clothing and equipment

 Though in popular culture sailors might have big beards, smoke pipes and wear chunky cable-knit jumpers, in real life, sailors just dress for the weather and the occasion.
-Wearing comfortable, waterproof, casual layered clothing is a good idea, but you will probably need to purchase the following:
+Wearing comfortable, waterproof, casual, layered clothing is a good idea, but you’ll probably need to purchase the following too:

-● Deck shoes: Deck shoes should be light, quick to dry, have a good grip and be non-marking.
-You can have a look at some of the best deck shoes on the market here, or else have a browse on Amazon or Wetsuit Outlet.
+● Deck shoes: Deck shoes should be light, quick to dry, have a good grip, and be non-marking.
+You can have a look at some of the best deck shoes on the market on Sailing Today, or have a browse on Amazon or Wetsuit Outlet.

-● Sailing jacket: Unsurprisingly, the wind can be very strong at sea, and its highly likely you will get wet, so you’ll need a warm, waterproof jacket that can protect you.
+● Sailing jacket: Unsurprisingly, the wind can be very strong at sea and it’s highly likely you’ll get wet, so you’ll need a warm, waterproof jacket that can protect you.
 Have a look on Wetsuit Outlet or Amazon.

 ● Dry bag: You’ll need a sturdy waterproof bag if you want to protect your belongings and valuables from rain or spray.
 Wetsuit Outlet has some good ones.